andyLaurito92/books-summaries/cracking-coding-interview/chapter4-trees-and-graphs/symboltable.md

 	- If field is primitive type, use ==
 	- If field is object, use equals (in Java)
 	- if field is an array, apply to each entry (in Java -> Arrays.equals)

+## Implementations of symbol table

+The following implementations can be found in file `symboltable.py`

+1. Use a linked list
+	1.1.
+O(N) complexity for adding, removing, searching elements.
+Not ideal but works
+2. Use a sorted array
+3. Use a binary search tree